liufeng2317/ADFWI/README.md

 Developed by **Feng Liu** at the University of Science and Technology of China (USTC) and Shanghai Jiao Tong University (SJTU).

-The related paper ***Full Waveform Inversion of (An)Isotropic Wave Physics in a Versatile Deep Learning Framework*** is currently in preparation.
+The related paper ***Automatic Differentiation-based Full Waveform Inversion with Flexible Workflows*** is currently in preparation.

 For any inquiries, please contact Liu Feng via email at: [liufeng2317@sjtu.edu.cn](mailto:liufeng2317@sjtu.edu.cn) or [liufeng2317@mail.ustc.edu.cn](mailto:liufeng2317@mail.ustc.edu.cn).